doubleirish/OSCON_2015/README.md

 Dataflow is an often underestimated challenge in realizing the value of big data.
 Messaging-based approaches are fast and well understood, and solid open source options exist.
 However, this talk makes the case that transport-oriented messaging is not the right abstraction for large distributed enterprise data flow, and describes how Apache NiFi is designed to solve these problems.

-> Conor - Apache NiFi is likes JMS queues on steroids , they provide some features that go beyond basic queuing. it talks about chain-of-custody, provenacne, filtering , replaying events , forking events etc. it also ha a nice live demo showing to use the UI interface for tracking and updating message processing . [slides](http://cdn.oreillystatic.com/en/assets/1/event/129/Beyond%20messaging_%20Enterprise%20dataflow%20with%20Apache%20NiFi%20Presentation.pdf)
+> Conor - Apache NiFi is like JMS queues on steroids , they provide some features that go beyond basic queuing. it talks about chain-of-custody, provenacne, filtering , replaying events , forking events etc. it also ha a nice live demo showing to use the UI interface for tracking and updating message processing . [slides](http://cdn.oreillystatic.com/en/assets/1/event/129/Beyond%20messaging_%20Enterprise%20dataflow%20with%20Apache%20NiFi%20Presentation.pdf)

   * 00:39:17 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)